pursuit-nw-accelerator/frontend-takehome-challenge/README.md

 - **React.js**: Used for building the user interface components.
 - **CSS**: Styles the application to provide a visually appealing experience.
 - **JavaScript**: Powers the application logic and dynamic features.

+## Development Process

+For a detailed view of the development process including the implementation plan, testing, and build strategies, please refer to the [Implementation Table](https://docs.google.com/document/d/1_efD7fX2HcKBqvxQzU1XFsnoq0_NyQWDcOkgNOdrkX8/edit?usp=sharing) on Google Docs.